Skip to main content

 What is plasmodesmata?

-Plasmodesmata (singular ; plasmodesma) are microscopic channels which traverse the cell wlls of plant cells, and some algal cells, enabling transport and communication between them.
+Plasmodesmata (singular: plasmodesma) are microscopic channels that traverse the cell walls of plant cells and some algal cells, enabling transport and communication between them.
 There are two forms of plasmodesmata: primary plasmodesmata, which are formed during cell division, and secondary plasmodesmata, which can form between mature cells.

-Similar structures called gap junctions, membrane nanotubes, interconnect animal cells, and stomules form between plastids in plant cells.
+Similar structures called gap junctions and membrane nanotubes interconnect animal cells, and stomules form between plastids in plant cells.

 A typical plant cell may have between 1,000 and 100,000 plasmodesmata connecting it with adjacent cells.